yihuajack/GSoC2022_FOSSi_Sootty_Report/README.md

 **Others**

 - Code reviews of peers’ work
-- Fix encoding bug: [Merged] [Pull Request #63 · Ben1152000/sootty](https://github.com/Ben1152000/sootty/pull/63)
+- Fix encoding bug: [Merged] [fix: Windows UnicodeDecodeError: 'gbk' codec by yihuajack · Pull Request #63 · Ben1152000/sootty (github.com)](https://github.com/Ben1152000/sootty/pull/63)

 ## Discussions

 ### Challenges

-1. The "X" or "x" values need to be carefully considered when converting radix.
+1. When converting radix, the "X" or "x" values must be carefully considered.
 The preceding zeros are complemented according to the wire widths except for the default radix 10.
-2. The referenced `evcd2vcd` done by `gtkwave` written in C has some problems and issues, so our work needs to re-implement in a pythonic way passing different test examples.
+2. The referenced `evcd2vcd` done by `gtkwave` written in C has some problems and issues, so our work needs to re-implement it in a pythonic way, passing different test examples.
+3. Among different waveform formats except for VCD, EVCD is the simplest one, so a converter can be directly implemented in Python embedded in Sootty's `from_vcd` function.
+However, other waveform formats like `fsdb` are much more complicated than EVCD.
-3. If `-b` and `--btable` are given simultaneously, to print the breakpoint table is done after displaying the SVG by `Popen`.
+4. If `-b` and `--btable` are given simultaneously, printing the breakpoint table is done after displaying the SVG by `Popen`.
-4. The function `print_breakpoints` traverse all the wires by `get_wires` recursively once to print the wire information directly.
-If a better formatting is needed, the column widths have to be determined by the maximum values of each columns through `get_names`, so that the wire groups needs to be traversed twice.
-If we want to determine the hierarchy of scopes to apply dot references like `testbench.pe8` when printing, the wire groups also needs to be traverse once more.
+5. The function `print_breakpoints` traverses all the wires by `get_wires` recursively once to print the wire information directly.
+If better formatting is needed, the column widths must be determined by the maximum values of each column through `get_names`, so the wire groups must be traversed twice.
+If we want to determine the hierarchy of scopes to apply dot references like `testbench.pe8` when printing, the wire groups also need to be traversed once more.
+6. It is the first time for me to cooperate with people in different time zones constantly, so planning schedules and remembering them are a challenge.

 ### Learnings

 1. Practiced using Git and GitHub more
 2. Improved my communication and cooperation skills on remote
 3. Have developed a deeper understanding of waveform formats
-4. Learned a lot about object oriented programming (OOP) in Python
+4. Learned a lot about object-oriented programming (OOP) in Python
 5. Learned a lot about Python `io` library and miscellaneous stuff

 ### Future Work

 1. Add scope information in the output SVG
-2. Explore the opportunities in extending the compatibility across different platforms
+2. Explore the opportunities to extend the compatibility across different platforms
 3. Explore an appropriate way to support more complex waveform formats like `fsdb`
-4. Find a smart and efficient way to format the breakpoint table prettier and apply dot references on scopes.
+4. Find an innovative and efficient way to format the breakpoint table prettier and apply dot references on the scope

 ## Conclusion